Best AI tools for retrieval augmented generation (RAG)

 - SQuAD (Stanford Question Answering Dataset): Ideal for fine-tuning your model on question-answering tasks.

-Document parsing and chunking
+RAG document parsing and chunking

 - Vertex AI Search: can be optimized for RAG with document chunking to break up your documents into chunks.